Dynamic Analysis (DAST)

 SAST looks at the code and DAST looks at the running app.
 The two must be applied together to reduce blind spots.

-Definition: Sends actual HTTP requests to a running application to detect runtime vulnerabilities such as SQL injection, XSS, authentication bypass, and sensitive information disclosure.
+Definition: DAST sends real HTTP requests to a running application to detect runtime vulnerabilities such as SQL injection, XSS, authentication bypass, and sensitive information disclosure.

-Differences from SAST: SAST detects quickly during the code writing phase but cannot determine runtime behavior.
-DAST verifies actual behavior after deployment, helping you discover vulnerabilities that SAST misses.
+How it differs from SAST: SAST scans quickly during the coding phase but cannot observe runtime behavior.
+DAST verifies actual behavior after deployment, helping you find vulnerabilities that SAST misses.

 Tool Comparison